Ubiquitous Indoor Fine-Grained Positioning and Tracking: A Channel Response Perspective: Introduction

 \section{Introduction}

-\IEEEPARstart{L}{ocation} acquisition has obtained and continues to attract extensive attention due to the rapid proliferation of location-based services (LBS) and the ubiquitous radio devices in the Internet-of-Things (IoT).
-In the context of industrial IoT, location awareness can help to automate and optimize the flows of many vertical applications, such as automatic inventory management, smart logistics, human-machine interaction, intelligent factory, etc. For example, in a warehouse, the precise location information enables the manned/unmanned vehicles to reach the targeted racks or assets easily, which is beneficial for saving time and man-hours.
-But for indoor or Global Navigation Satellite System (GNSS)-denied environments, accurate location acquisition is still challenging despite a range of radio frequency technologies and techniques that have been proposed and deployed during the past decades.
+Location acquisition has obtained and continues to attract extensive attention due to the rapid proliferation of location-based services and the ubiquitous radio devices.
+Location awareness can help to automate and optimize the flows of many vertical applications \cite{Wollschlaeger2017,Chenglong2021Reloc2}, such as automatic inventory management, smart logistics, human-machine interaction, intelligent factory, etc., as shown in Fig.~\ref{fig:PosTrackScenario}.
+But for Global Navigation Satellite System-denied or indoor environments, accurate location acquisition is still challenging despite a range of radio frequency technologies and techniques that have been proposed and deployed during the past decades \cite{Zafari2019,You2021}.

 Conventional localization solutions generally exploit the distance, angle, or Doppler information to estimate the location and trajectory.
 The localization accuracy highly depends on the corresponding ranging, angular, and velocity resolution.
-When relying on time-of-flight (ToF), the range resolution is directly related to the signal bandwidth as more bandwidth ensures finer-grained ToF measurements and hence ranging.
+When relying on time-of-flight (ToF), the range resolution is directly related to the signal bandwidth as more bandwidth ensures finer-grained ToF and hence ranging.
 Angular resolution is increased when relying on a large antenna array with more antenna elements.
-However, it is not practical for sub-6 GHz systems due to the relatively large wavelength and thus large antenna sizes and inter-antenna spacings.
-One potential solution to this problem is to construct the virtual antenna array of a moving antenna, namely built upon the idea of synthetic aperture.
-Finer velocity resolution is also achieved with a higher carrier frequency as the Doppler is inversely proportional to the carrier wavelength.
+However, it is not practical for bandwidth-limited systems, e.g., sub-6 GHz, due to the relatively large wavelength and thus large antenna sizes and inter-antenna spaces \cite{DeBast2022,Chenglong2022}.
+One potential solution to this problem is to construct the virtual antenna array of a moving antenna, namely built upon the idea of synthetic aperture\cite{Miesen2013}.
+Finer velocity resolution is also achieved with a higher frequency as Doppler is inversely proportional to the carrier wavelength.